 This course is a study of major political, economic, social and cultural events and issues occurring from the end of the Tudor period to the present.
 Emphasis is on the unification of the national state, the growth of parliamentary democracy and its effects on the American Revolution, the Industrial Revolution, the growth and decline of the Empire, the Welfare State, and the entrance into the Common Market.
-Prerequisites: ENG089, ENG099 or permission of instructor or Department Chair.
+Prerequisites: ENG089, ENG099 or Division approval.
 3 lecture hours per week.
 3 credit hours.